Did you know that these flowers & plants are native to Malaysia?

 It's a well-known fact that Malaysia is a country with diversity in a range of aspects like our culture, people, food, art, attractions, language and so many more.
 You can ask any Malaysian about any of these and we’d tell you how much we take pride in our colourful country and all that it has to offer.

-Though we each share a similar set of Malaysian general knowledge that we could probably talk to others about, many may not be aware that we are actually blessed with a wide range of flowers that are native to us, too!
+Though we each share a similar set of Malaysian general knowledge that we could probably talk to others about, many may not be aware that we are actually blessed with a wide range of flowers and popular plants that are indigenous to us, too!

 As a matter of fact, did you know that Malaysia is home to one of the largest flora biodiversities in the world?